regret-17/more-pruning-less-/readme.md

 ## Privacy
+- [KeePass](https://keepass.info/) The only password manager worth a damn.
+Open-source, audited, and regulary updated.
 - [Privacy Guides](https://privacyguides.org/) Basically the authority in protecting your privacy and making your digital life more secure, in my opinion.
 - [Techlore](https://www.youtube.com/c/Techlore) A YouTube channel that posts super helpful recommendations and guides on all things privacy.
 Also hosts a weekly show called [Surveillance Report](https://www.youtube.com/playlist?list=PL3KeV6Ui_4CZemCIsHUIuEtugAmUxAYHS) which recaps news and important events in the quickly everchanging world of privacy.
 They also have a [website](https://techlore.tech).
 - [FOSS Front-Ends](https://gitlab.com/FSMdotCOM/foss-front-ends-and-alternatives) Free Open Source Software alternatives to and tools to various popular services, such as many social media platforms.